splewis/get5/documentation/docs/translations.md

 ## How to translate?

 Inside the `translations` folder you will find the base `get5.phrases.txt` file which is the English one and the fallback in case a translation string cannot be found in a client's language.
-This is the "single source of truth" and should be used when translating.
+This is the _single source of truth_ and should be used when translating.
 Each language has a folder (for instance `fr` for french) within which there is another `get5.phrases.txt` file, but in French.